 Whether it’s summers or winters, roller skating is one of the sports that people, especially women, love to indulge in.
 It is exciting, fun and can help tone the body and posture.
 However, pregnant women are advised not to roller skate before their delivery.

-Regardless of the stage you are at, pregnancy requires you to indulge in only light exercises like walking and cycling as recommended by doctors.
-Pregnant women should avoid roller skating because it can lead to exhaustion, falling, or a number of other accidents.
+Regardless of the stage you are at, healthy pregnancy requires you to indulge in only light exercises like walking and cycling as recommended by doctors.
+Pregnant women should avoid intense physical activity like roller skating because it can lead to exhaustion, falling, or a number of other accidents.
 However, you can return to the sports after delivery with your doctor’s approval.

 Is it Safe to Roller Skate When Being Pregnant?

 During pregnancy, women have to be extra cautious at all times.
 So getting on some skates might not be the best way to kill boredom.
-Roller skating, rollerblading, ice skating, and soaping are not recommended for women because they can lead to a number of issues, such as:
+Roller skating, roller blading, ice skating, soaping, and any contact sports like roller hockey are not recommended for women, even if someone is an experienced skater, because they can lead to a number of issues, such as:

 The most obvious risk of skating is falling.
-Since roller skating requires you to pick up speed and get ahead of your competitors, the chances of you falling on your stomach are high.
+Since roller skating requires you to pick up speed and get ahead of your competitors, the risk of falling on your stomach are high.
 But this is not always due to an increased speed.

 Even in the early days, your stomach expands and gains around 10 to 15 extra pounds during pregnancy.
 This makes your body uneven and results in your stomach throwing off your center of gravity.
 Falling during skating can result in a fatal injury to you, your child, or even both.
 It can also separate the placenta from the fetus or induce premature labor.